Finding Research Tools

 Scholarly Literature

-1. Search in the library literature to find researchers who have developed a tool on your topic.
+1. Search the library literature to find researchers who have developed a tool on your topic.
 Sometimes, the tool will be included in appendices of an article.

 2. Use the references of articles that mention the tool to trace back to the original document that describes the tool.